TurboGears/tg2docs/docs/main/Templates/ChameleonGenshi.rst

 Using chameleon.genshi in tg2
 ===================================

-.. todo:: Review this file for todo items.
+.. todo:: Document how to install and use chameleon.genshi in tg2.1